mjfrigaard/sharing-your-work/manuscript/02chapter.md

-# Part 2: Have a workflow
+# Part 2: "Have a workflow."

-This chapter will cover the three principles of the workflow we recommend.
+A workbench is a place to keep and organize tools, and workflow is how you combine these tools to get things done.
+This chapter will cover the workbench we use and the three guiding principles of the workflow we recommend.

 1. Use free open source software
 2. Write code